Car Accidents Caused by Vehicle Manufacturing Defects

 • Wrongful death of a loved one

 Time is of the essence in a defective vehicle accident.
-To recover the compensation you need, you must file a lawsuit within two years of the crash.
+You must file a lawsuit within two years of the crash to recover the compensation you need.
 This is by the California Code of Civil Procedure Section 335.1.
 If you fail to file suit before the two-year statute of limitations expires, you may lose the right to sue for resulting personal injury damages.
-For details on factors that affect the value of personal injury claims, watch the video below.
+Watch the video below for details on factors that affect the value of personal injury claims.

 Should I Get a Lawyer for a Car Accident Caused by Defective Vehicle Parts?

-After a motor vehicle accident caused by defective car parts and safety equipment, one of the first steps you should take after the crash is consulting with an experienced Sacramento auto products liability lawyer.
-A knowledgeable injury attorney who has the experience in dealing with insurance companies and challenges involved in a product liability claim can review the facts and evidence of your case.
+After a motor vehicle accident caused by defective car parts and safety equipment, one of the first steps you should take after the crash is to consult with an experienced Sacramento auto products liability lawyer.
+A knowledgeable injury attorney with experience in dealing with insurance companies and challenges involved in a product liability claim can review the facts and evidence of your case.
 Your lawyer can advise you of your rights and responsibilities under the law and help you determine your best chances of a successful defective vehicle lawsuit.
-Dealing with the aftermath of a devastating traffic collision is not something you should have to do alone.
+Dealing with the aftermath of a devastating traffic collision is not something you should do alone.
 Having a dedicated lawyer by your side can help ensure that you receive the fair compensation you deserve for your injuries and related losses.

 Auto Products Liability Lawyers in Sacramento